cocotweaks/Duno-Cydia-Repo-Manage/README.md

 - (NEW) Sileo Support

    **More features coming Soon**
--We Host Your Repo Manager for Monthly Prices
+- We Host Your Repo Manager for Monthly Prices

 **Details**
 - Customers will be **Email Notified** when **Duno** receives updates and changes